ealker/university-notes/CS31310_Agile/development_methodologies.md

 Ken Schwaber and Jeff Sutherland independently built on this idea until they came together and started to develop the Scrum framework in 1995 when they published a paper at OOPSLA '95.

-The Srcum Master's role is to ensure that the team get the most of the Scrum process
+The Srcum Master's role is to ensure that the team get the most of the Scrum process.

+Plannin

-## Kanban / Lean
+# Kanban / Lean

+# Behaviour Driven Development

+# Feature Driven Development

+- Design by feature

+- Develop by feature